 </Tabs>

-You can stretch the tab items to keep their width equal with itemWidth property.
+You can stretch the tab items to keep their width equal using the itemWidth property.

 <Tabs.List>